 - Which kind of base you prefer.
 For the ultimate in customized comfort, you can pair an air bed with an adjustable base.
 An adjustable base lets you raise or lower the head and/or the foot of the bed.
 Many innerspring mattresses are also compatible with an adjustable base, but ones that are particularly thick or built with metal support rods may not be.
 If you’re buying a new base, your best bet is to purchase the one that is recommended to go along with the mattress.
 (Here’s a quick primer on bases and foundations.)

 How long they last

-The typical lifespan of an innerspring mattress is seven to 10 years, though better quality models can last longer (Saatva’s Classic innerspring is warrantied for 15 years).
+The typical lifespan of an innerspring mattress is seven to 10 years, though better quality models can last longer.
 Air beds can last for eight years or more, but because they contain mechanical components, you may have to replace one or more of the moving parts.
 That’s both good and bad: On the one hand, repairs can be inconvenient or costly; on the other hand, the fact that parts can be replaced or repaired means you can get more total years out of the mattress.
 Air bed warranties last for 10 to 30 years, but usually only the first two to three years are fully covered; after that period, owners are often required to pay a percentage of replacement part costs.

 What they cost

 Innerspring mattresses remain the most popular type of mattress, in part because they provide excellent value for the money.
 They are widely available and come at every price point, from as low as a few hundred dollars into the tens of thousands, with the average running about $1,000.
 Air beds, on the other hand, are among the priciest mattresses out there, with the average cost of a queen running upwards of $2,000.

 Find the right innerspring or adjustable air mattress for you at Saatva

 Once you’ve decided whether an adjustable air bed vs. innerspring mattress is right for you, here’s insight into the best time to buy a mattress.